fbpx

 It’s important to determine where the bad data is coming from in order to address the root cause of the problem.

-To prevent bad data, businesses can implement data quality controls such as data validation rules and data entry guidelines.
+To prevent bad data, businesses can implement data quality measures such as data validation rules and data entry guidelines.

 Regular monitoring of data quality can help businesses identify and address any issues as they arise.